JoelRaymond/automated-exercise-generation/meetings/Meeting16.md

 Questions
   - Diss date?
   - Talk about agile development or final product?
-  - Which section to define terms in?
-(Design?)
   - Title?
 (Graph and string?)
-  - User study in diss?
+  - User story in diss?
-  - Reference for Dijkstra's algorithm etc.?

 Next Week
   - More writing